Access to Transit Improvement Program

 The RTA established the Access to Transit Improvement Program to seek capital funding for small-scale projects that increase pedestrian and bicycle access to the transit system.
 The Access to Transit Improvement Program is intended to leverage RTA and local funds with federal Congestion Mitigation and Air Quality Improvement Program (CMAQ) funding to help implement recommendations contained in studies completed through the RTA’s Community Planning program or CMAP’S Local Technical Assistance (LTA) program.
 Projects selected as part of the RTA’s Access to Transit Improvement Program will be assisted by RTA staff in developing information required for a CMAP application.
 Projects will then be bundled into one application submitted to the CMAQ program.
 As part of the FFY16-20 CMAQ Call for Projects, the RTA was successful in securing $4.2 million for eleven access to transit improvement projects throughout the region.
 Please see the list of active projects for more information on improvements funded through the program.

-Funding for the program is contingent upon RTA-supported projects being accepted into the CMAQ program in 2017 and RTA Board approval of matching funds in future annual budgets.
-That said, RTA would like assist communities with the CMAQ application process and is looking for communities to partner with despite the funding uncertainty.
+Funding for the program is contingent upon RTA-supported projects being accepted into the CMAQ program and RTA Board approval of matching funds in future annual budgets.
+That said, RTA would like to assist communities with the CMAQ application process and is looking for communities to partner with despite the funding uncertainty.

-Detailed information can be found in the program guide.
 Eligible applicants must have completed, or be in the process of completing, a plan through either the RTA’s Community Planning program or CMAP’s LTA Program and be located within the RTA’s six-county service area (Cook, DuPage, Lake, McHenry, Kane, Will).
 Eligible projects include small-scale capital improvements that demonstrate the ability to increase ridership and improve access to existing transit stations, stops and services.
 Projects are ready for submission if the planning work is complete and the project can initiate or finish Phase I Engineering (if needed) by the time of application.
 Applicants must also have buy-in on the project from local staff and elected officials.

 The Access to Transit Improvement Program funding awards are contingent upon funding being made available through the CMAQ program.
 As noted in the Program Timeline below, potential applicants must first initiate Phase I Engineering (if necessary).
 Applicants then submit applications to the RTA.
 The RTA reviews all requests and then makes a determination of which projects will be bundled and submitted by the RTA as one application to the CMAQ program.